 Your body image is how you think and feel about your body, and what you imagine it looks like.
 This may have nothing to do with your actual appearance, including your size, shape and weight.
 Having a positive body image means you can accept, appreciate and respect your body.
 A positive body image is associated with better self-esteem, self-acceptance and healthy lifestyle behaviours, including a balanced approach to food and physical activity.

-Poor or negative body image can have a range of negative effects, including disordered eating, compulsive exercise, depression, anxiety and low self-esteem.
-Relationships, social functioning, mood and activity choices can be seriously affected by low self-esteem.
-Feeling embarrassed about physical appearance can cause some people to decrease social interactions.
-This can create feelings of loneliness and isolation, and increase fears of rejection, leading to further lowered self-image.
+Poor or negative body image can have negative effects on a person’s physical, psychological and social health.
+This can include disordered eating, compulsive exercise or overexercising, depression, anxiety and low self-esteem.
+Relationships, social functioning, mood and activity choices can be seriously affected by body image and low self-esteem.
+Feeling self-conscious or distressed about physical appearance can cause some people to decrease social interactions and disengage from daily activities.
+This can create feelings of loneliness and isolation, and increase concerns about being accepted by others, which can further affect self-esteem.

-Be a good body image role model
+Be a good body image role model for your children

-Get children into the exercise habit
+Get your children into the physical activity habit

 - Try to find a team sport they enjoy.
 Team sports encourage camaraderie, teamwork, competition and mastery of physical skills.
 A child who feels passionate about their sport is more likely to continue playing into adulthood.

-Help your child feel confident about themselves
+Help your children to feel confident about themselves

-Talk to your child’s school about body image
+Talk to the school about body image